cennznet/extension/README.md

 ## Installation

 - On Chrome, install via [Chrome web store](https://chrome.google.com/webstore/detail/polkadot%7Bjs%7D-extension/mopnmbcafieddcagagdcbnhejhlodfdd)
-- On Firefox, install via [Firefox add-ons](https://addons.mozilla.org/en-US/firefox/addon/polkadot-js-extension/)
+- On Firefox, install via [Firefox add-ons](https://addons.mozilla.org/en-US/firefox/addon/cennznet-extension/)

 ![interface screenshots](docs/extension-overview.png)

 ## Documentation and examples
-Find out more about how to use the extension as a Dapp developper, cookbook, as well as answers to most frequent questions in the [Polkadot-js extension docuementation](https://polkadot.js.org/docs/extension/)
+Find out more about how to use the extension as a Dapp developper, cookbook, as well as answers to most frequent questions in the [cennznet extension docuementation](https://polkadot.js.org/docs/extension/)

 ## Development version